silverstripe/silverstripe-framework/docs/en/reference/cms-architecture.md

  * Load into a PJAX panel: `<a href="..." class="cms-panel-link" data-pjax-target="Content">`
  * Load URL as an iframe into a popup/dialog: `<a href="..." class="ss-ui-dialog-link">`
+ * GridField click to redirect to external link: `<a href="..." class="cms-panel-link action external-link">

 ## Buttons